Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

     - specificity 2 :

 ### Features to implement in the future
-* Buy directly on the Bookinner platform directly and not go through affiliate link via Amazon
+* Buy directly on the Bookcytocin platform directly and not go through affiliate link via Amazon
-* Leave reviews on the Bookinner platform directly and not collect reviews
+* Leave reviews on the Bookcytocin platform directly and not collect reviews
 * Users can exchange their books
 * Users can give away their book in exchange of discounts
 * Users can build a reading list paired with a time tracker with reminders